dfinity/quill/README.md

 #### Prerequisite - OpenSSL

-You must have `openssl` version 1.1 installed on your system to use `quill`.
+You must have `openssl` version 1.1 installed on your mac to use `quill`.
 One way to achieve this is to build it from source.
 See [Building OpenSSL from Source](#building-openssl-from-source-on-macos) below.